Need thorough investigation of Sivasankar in gold smuggling | Law-Order

 Need thorough investigation of Sivasankar in gold smuggling

-The Enforcement Directorate has said a thorough investigation of suspended IAS officer M Sivasankar is required in the Kerala gold smuggling case as he allegedly facilitated opening a locker for the prime accused Swapna Suresh.
-The locker with a nationalised bank was used by Suresh to keep the profits from the smuggling, according to the ED, which is probing the money trail in the case.
+The Enforcement Directorate has said a thorough investigation of suspended IAS officer M Sivasankar is required in the Kerala gold smuggling case as he allegedly facilitated opening a locker in a bank for prime accused Swapna Suresh.
+The locker with a nationalised bank was used by Suresh to keep the profits from the smuggling, ED, probing the money trail in the smuggling case, said in the interim charge-sheet filed on Tuesday in the Special Court for PMLA cases against Suresh and two other co-accused Sarith P S and Sandeep Nair.

-In an interim charge-sheet submitted in the Special Court for PMLA cases against three accused --Suresh, Sarith P S and Sandeep Nair on Tuesday, the ED claimed she had given it a statement, saying she was selected in the state government promoted Space Park project as she was close to Sivasankar.
-Her appointment was with the knowledge of the Chief Minister of Kerala, the ED said.
+Opposition Congress and BJP latched on to the ED's charge sheet and demanded the resignation of Chief Minister Pinarayi Vijayan, saying the "link between" him and Suresh "has been proved".
+The agency claimed Suresh had given a statement to it, saying she was selected in the state government-promoted Space Park project as she was close to Sivasankar, former principal secretary to Vijayan.

+Her appointment was in the knowledge of the Chief Minister of Kerala, the ED said.
+Reacting to the ED's submissions, Leader of the Opposition in the state assembly Ramesh Chennithala of Congress alleged the ED has found that the appointment of Suresh at the Space Park was "with the knowledge" of the Chief Minister.

+"The link between the accused in the smuggling case and the chief minister is proved.
+He does not have the right to continue in the post.
+We seek his resignation," he told reporters.
+BJP leader K Surendran said it was "shocking" that Suresh during her official meetings with Sivashankar had met the Chief Minister 5-6 times.

-In his August 12 and 15 statements to the ED, given under Section 50 of Prevention of Money Laundering Act (PMLA), Sivasankar admitted he had facilitated Suresh to open the bank locker jointly with his chartered accountant P Venugopal with SBI, Thiruvananthapuram branch, the agency said.
-Venugopal was referred to her by Sivasankar to manage her funds and she trusted Sivasankar, it added.
+In his August 12 and 15 statements to the ED, given under Section 50 of Prevention of Money Laundering Act (PMLA), Sivasankar admitted he had facilitated opening of the bank locker by Suresh jointly with his chartered accountant P Venugopal with SBI, Thiruvananthapuram branch, the agency said.
+Venugopal was referred to her by Sivasankar to manage her funds and she trusted the IAS officer, it added.

-Sivasankar has denied having knowledge that Suresh was in possession of huge cash with her, the ED said in the interim charge-sheet.
+Sivasankar has denied having knowledge of Suresh being in possession of huge cash, the ED said in the interim charge-sheet.
 It added the probe revealed Suresh was directly involved in smuggling of gold through diplomatic baggage and had earned lucrative profits from it.

-The proceeds of the crime had been kept in the bank locker in the form of gold and cash, which were already seized by the NIA, Kochi, the ED said.
+The proceeds of the crime had been kept in the bank locker in the form of gold and cash, which were already seized by the National Investigation Agency (NIA) in Kochi, the ED said.
 "In the light of the above, the role of M Sivasankar, who was the key person in the present government, in the entire episode has to be thoroughly investigated and the mirror image of the electronic evidences has to be confronted with him as well as the accused persons and others", the ED said.

 In August 2019, Suresh resigned from the UAE Consulate and sought the help of the suspended IAS officer, then principal secretary of Chief Minister, to get a job, the agency said.
 In her statement to the ED, Suresh claimed Sivasankar had asked her to submit her resume to PriceWaterhouseCoopers Pvt Ltd (PWC) over an opening in the Space Park project under Kerala State Information Technology Infrastructure Ltd (KSITIL), the agency said.